Ah, fried halloumi. You springy, squidgy, salty, delicious little cheese.

 - Give the peppers a quick clean and dice into small pieces, removing the seeds.

-- Thinly slice the onion into half-moon shapes, and start them frying in some olive oil on a low heat until soft.
+- Thinly slice the onion into half-moon shapes, and start them frying in olive oil on a low heat until soft.
 Add the peppers after a couple of minutes.
 Fry for another five minutes.

 - In the meantime, peel and dice or crush the garlic.
 Also peel and chop the pistachios.